 Some people with high blood pressure may also need to be prescribed medicine.
-If you have high blood pressure, make an appointment with your GP to determine the best course of treatment for you.5
+We recommend making an appointment with your GP to determine the best course of treatment for you.

 “In addition to losing weight and moving more, reducing salt intake can have a beneficial effect on reducing blood pressure, but this is commonly overlooked by many people.
 Natural salt is in all the foods we consume, but approximately 75-80% comes directly from eating processed foods.
 The recommended intake of salt per day is 6g (approximately 1tsp).

 “To help reduce the amount of salt in your diet, try these tips: